drytoastman/scorekeeperts/packages/web/public/markdown/recommend.md

   * Not free (though most laptops come with Windows)

-## 3. Windows 10 Professional or newer OS X
+## 3. Newer OS X (not well tested)

-Both of the these allow installation of Docker Desktop via a slightly heavier weight virtual machines.
-Hyper-V for Windows and Hypervisor.framework for OS X.
+This also allows installation of Docker Desktop via a slightly heavier weight virtual machines, Hypervisor.framework for OS X.

 Pros: